aradbm/rps-model/readme.md

 ## Data Preparation

-- The dataset consists of hand gesture images sized at 300x200 pixels, classified into rock, paper, and scissors categories.
+- The dataset consists of hand gesture images sized at 300x200x3 pixels, classified into rock, paper, and scissors categories.
-- We converted the images to grayscale to reduce computational complexity without significantly impacting accuracy.
+- We converted the images to grayscale to reduce computational complexity without significantly impacting accuracy, Changing the images from 300x200x3 to 300x200.
 - The dataset is split into 80% for training and 20% for testing.

 ## Model Architecture